blinkletter/Chem4410/docs/_sources/Info/Outcomes 2.md

 Students who complete a **BSc in chemistry** will have acheived the following goals:

 - Have developed an understanding of the principles of various **fields of chemistry** (organic, inorganic, physical, analytical, and biochemistry).
+- Be able to **safely conduct oneself in a chemical laboratory** and any location where chemistry is applied.
+- Be able to **design and carry out scientific experiments**, accurately **document** methods and **analyze** the results of such experiments.
+- Be able to **use a variety of modern instruments** for separating and analyzing mixtures and for characterizing molecules and materials and to be able to **apply these skills** to appropriate chemical problems.
+- Be able to **interpret** the modern primary **literature** of chemistry and to be able to **communicate** the results, conclusions, and relevance of scientific experiments to a specific audience in a variety of formats, including **peer-review** publications.
 - Understand the **role of chemistry** in making the world around us better for everyone; and understand the risks and harms that can be caused by chemistry in that pursuit of a better world.
-- Be able to **safely conduct oneself in chemical laboratory**, and by extension, any location where chemistry is applied.
-- Be able to **use a variety of modern instruments** for separating and analyzing mixtures and for characterizing molecules and materials and to be able to **apply these skills** to appropriate chemical problems.
-- Be able to **design and carry out scientific experiments**, accurately record and analyze the results of such experiments and be able to **explore new areas of research** in both chemistry and allied fields of science and technology.
+- To be able to **explore new areas of research** in both chemistry and allied fields of science and technology.
-- Be able to **document activities** so that others can understand how to repeat and continue the work.
-- Be able to interpret the modern primary literature of chemistry and to **produce scientific reports** formatted for peer-reviewed publication.
-- Be able to **communicate** the results, conclusions, and relevance of scientific experiments to a specific audience in a variety of formats.
 - **Honours students** will have greater exposure to upper level chemistry courses and an experience in **research** under a supervisor with the goal of producing a research **thesis** and publicly presenting the results.

 ## Course Outcomes